ninjaix/IXP-Manager-PeeringDB-updater/README.md

 # Overview
 - We use a seperate MySQL server for our IXP-Manager installation
-- We have installed peeringdb.py on the same MySQL server in their own database.
-We also use this to update our CRM and other tools,
+- We have installed peeringdb.py on the same MySQL server that hosts the IXP-Manager database.
+We also use this to update our CRM (SalesForce) and other tools.
 - We have added a table called pdb_networks to IXP-Manager.
 This is not supported by IXP-Manager
 - We run three scripts after doing an hourly sync on PeeringDB.
 By using the peeringdb.py module it only does a few api calls and only requests updated data.
 ## Our Production Scripts
-### pdb-clean.sql ( we do some things to fields not relavent to IXP-Manager since we use this repo elsewhere.
+### pdb-clean.sql ( we do some things to fields not relavent to IXP-Manager since we use this repo elsewhere.)
 - clean the orginization, network and facilty tables
 - remove blank spaces, double quotes, slashes, back slashes and things that break imports other places when using CSVs
 ### pdb-export.sql (Limited export items relavent to IXP Manager)